cs-ed/edtech-plan-jandrew4643/README.md

 8 TB SSD / HHD over 4 drives;
 Display Adaptor: NVIDIA GeForce GTX 1080;
 Four 28" LED Displays

-*It's a rediculous machine for a teacher station, but I inhereted it from the previous teacher*
+-*It's a ridiculous machine for a teacher station, but I inhereted it from the previous teacher*

 *Student Stations*
 Various Dell Optiplex 3040, 5050 and Precision 3430